 Lindenwood University will present its Break Music Festival at 7:30 p.m. on Monday, May 2, in the Hyland Arena on the main St. Charles campus.
 Performers will include The Ready Set, Hot Chelle Rae, and Eleventy Seven.

 Lindenwood University’s inaugural Spring Into Service day on April 16, has been called by organizers a huge success, netting 291 service hours donated to nine area nonprofit, charitable, or government organizations by 83 volunteers from the Lindenwood community.

 It was a very special day on the campus of Lindenwood University on Monday afternoon when the University unveiled and dedicated a sculpture of St. Louis Cardinals Hall of Famer Lou Brock.

-Lindenwood’s J. Scheidegger Center for the Arts will welcome back famed pianist Roger Williams to the stage of The Bezemes Family Theater on December 18, 2010, for an 8 p.m. performance of your holiday favorites.
+Lindenwood’s J. Scheidegger Center for the Arts will welcome back famed singer Debby Boone to the stage of The Bezemes Family Theater for a live musical concert at 8 p.m. on Saturday, May 7.